Power Query: Access REST APIs Secured by Basic Auth and API Key

 Closebutton to return to the main Power Query screen.

-Now that anonymous access is set up, you need to add the authorization and API key headers to the query connection.
+With anonymous access configured, the Authorization and API key headers can be added to the query connection.

 Create a few custom parameters to store common data for multiple API queries.
 This makes future maintenance easier if these values change.